pawan1198/r-cheatsheets/README.md

 # Download and Install R and Rstudio
 [Rstudio](https://www.rstudio.com/products/rstudio/download/)
+[R]

+## Installing R and RStudio on Linux
+Install the R-base package using the following code

+`sudo apt-get update`

 # Using Packages in R
 R packages are collections of functions and tools developed by the R community.
 They increase the power of R by improving existing base R functionalities, or by adding new ones.